kwvanderlinde/mc-skyblock-mini/README.md

    * Paste the schematic.
 10. Go back to the overworld and destroy the nether portal.
 11. Run `/tick freeze` to unfreeze the world.
 12. You now have a playable world.
-You can remove the carpet and litematics mods now if you would like.
+You can remove the carpet and litematica mods now if you would like.